dgaydukov/cert-aws/sa/files/sa.md

 With this you can restore table to any selected date and time (day:hour:minute:second) to a new table.
 All table settings restored from table at that time (if your WCU is 50, but 2 weeks ago was 500, if you restore table from that time, now your WCU would be 500)
 Cross-region restore - you can recover point-in-time table to another region.
 Security:
-* data-in-rest encryption supported for both dynamoDB & DAX (only kms supported, you can use your CMK, or use aws managed kms `aws/dynamodb`)
+* data-in-rest encryption supported for both dynamoDB & DAX (only kms supported, you can use your CMK, or use aws managed kms `aws/dynamodb`):
+    * server-side encryption - always enabled (you can't disable it):
+        * default - key managed by dynamoDB
+        * user managed CMK - kms key managed by user
+        * aws managed CMK - kms key `aws/dynamodb` managed by aws
+    * client-side encryption - you can use [library](https://github.com/aws/aws-dynamodb-encryption-java) for client-side encryption for end-to-end encryption
+    All data encryption by default including: primary key, local and global secondary indexes, streams, global tables, backups, DAX
 * data-in-transit encryption supported by HTTPS protocol.
 You can enable vpc endpoint to access dynamoDB from inside VPC only

 ###### ElastiCache